 - Rhetorical analysis of an Anglo-Saxon poem Beowulf.

-- Critical evaluation of Seligman articles.
+- Critical evaluation of Martin Seligman’s articles.

 - Rhetorical analysis of literary devices and expressive means in A Good Man Is Hard to Find.